labex-labs/practice-react-programming-courses/README.md

 <img width="128px" src="https://file.labex.io/path/nUDMNpUKFvpT.png">
 </div>

-React is a JavaScript library for building user interfaces.
-It's used by companies like Facebook, Netflix, and Airbnb to create interactive web applications.
-In this skill tree, you'll learn how to use React to build modern web apps with ease.
+React is a popular library for building user interfaces.
+This Skill Tree presents a systematic approach to learning React.
+Designed for web development beginners, it provides a structured roadmap to understand components, state management, and hooks.
+Hands-on, non-video courses and coding exercises in an interactive frontend playground ensure you develop practical skills in creating modern, responsive web applications with React.

 |   Index | Name                                                                            | Level   | Repo                                                              | Course Link                                                   |
 |---------|---------------------------------------------------------------------------------|---------|-------------------------------------------------------------------|---------------------------------------------------------------|